awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 1. Under **App Registration > ***your\-application\-name*** > Authentication**, add **Mobile And Desktop Application**\.
 Specify the URL as http://localhost/redshift/\.

 1. In the **SAML Signing Certificate** section, choose **Download** to download and save the federation metadata XML file for use when you create an IAM SAML identity provider\.
-This file is used to create the AWS SSO federated identity\.
+This file is used to create the single sign\-on federated identity\.

 1. Create an IAM SAML identity provider on the IAM console\.
 The metadata document that you provide is the federation metadata XML file that you saved when you set up Azure Enterprise Application\.
 For detailed steps, see [Creating and Managing an IAM Identity Provider \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml.html#idp-manage-identityprovider-console) in the *IAM User Guide*\.